-Applications can address issues that reflect the diversity of people with SCI across the lifespan, including targeted SCI subgroups or specific aspects of psychological, environmental, and social support factors that impact health, functioning or quality of life.
-The PSR portfolio areas of emphasis include, but are not limited to, research on aging, caregiving (formal and informal networks), employment/work, health behaviors/fitness, independent living/lifestyle, self-management/self-care, and technology access.
-Research can involve qualitative and/or quantitative methodologies.
+Applications may relate to issues that reflect the diversity of people with SCI across the lifespan, including targeted SCI subgroups or specific aspects of psychological, environmental, and/or social support factors that impact health, functioning, and quality of life.
+The rationale for proposed research must be based on a full and current review of the existing literature to demonstrate significance to the field.
+Relevant research areas include, but are not limited to, health behaviors/fitness, independent living/lifestyle, caregiving and peer mentoring, employment, self-management/self-care, and accessible resources.
+Studies may involve qualitative and/or quantitative methodologies with a primary focus on psychosocial questions, including approaches that are patient-centered (e.g., interactions between clinical practitioners and individuals with SCI) and/or consumer-centered (i.e., non-medical interventions for people living with SCI at any stage).